SupaxInc/data-structure-and-algorithms/README.md

     - Time Complexity: mn * 4 ^ k
     - Space Complexity: O(h)

+    This approach is inefficient for problems where the word is shown multiple times in the word search:

+    ```
+    board = [
+        ["a", "a", "a"],
+        ["a", "a", "a"],
+        ["a", "a", "a"]
+    ]
+    words = ["aaa"]

+    We will end up searching "aaa" across all directions thus
+    hitting a worst case time complexity.
+    ```

-    **Most Optimized Approach:** Similarly use a trie but remove a word from trie when its been found, prevents from finding it again
+    **Most Optimized Approach:** Similarly use a trie but remove a word from trie when its been found, prevents from finding it again similar to the issue shown above.

     - Time Complexity: mn * 4 ^ k
     - Space Complexity: O(h)